hamzakc/commerce/README.md

 # commerce
 Exploration work for building a microservice e-commerce platform.

 I am trying to produce a basic functioning e-commerce solution built with micro services.
-The initial build will be entirly in
-Ruby and Sinatra as this is the easiest thing for me to get going.
-But it will most likly become a cross language prospect in the near future.
+The initial build will be entirely in Ruby and Sinatra as this is the easiest thing for me to get going.
+But it will most likely become a cross language prospect in the near future.
+Hopefully more functional then OO.

 The services will be divided into two areas: